devoli170/python_utils/README.md

-# ascii_matrix
+# Info

- Generates extended ascii representations for numpy's 2D arrays
+non-cohesive collection of python code.
+It's packaged and published together for my personal use.